Coinbase Review and Comparison

-I’ve been a Coinbase user since 2013 and a lot can be said about the company, good and bad.
+I’ve been a Coinbase user since 2013, and a lot can be said about the company, both good and bad.
 In this review, I’ll try to give you the full rundown so you can evaluate for yourself if Coinbase is trustworthy or not.

-Founded in 2012 by Brian Armstrong and Fred Ehrsam as part of Ycombinator, Coinbase is one of the oldest exchanges around.
-Coinbase has started out only as a Bitcoin brokerage service (selling Bitcoins directly to customers), but additional services were added along the way.
-Coinbase is fully regulated and licensed.
+Founded in 2012 by Brian Armstrong and Fred Ehrsam as part of Y Combinator, Coinbase is one of the oldest exchanges around.
+Coinbase started out only as a Bitcoin brokerage service (selling Bitcoin directly to customers), but additional services were added along the way.

 Coinbase brokerage service

 The main service Coinbase offers is a brokerage service for buying and selling cryptocurrencies.
-New cryptocurrency users often find themselves buying their first Bitcoin through Coinbase thanks to the company’s reputation, marketing and relatively friendly user interface.
+New cryptocurrency users often find themselves buying their first Bitcoin through Coinbase thanks to the company’s reputation, marketing, and beginner-friendly user interface.

-Formerly known as GDAX, Coinbase Pro is a cryptocurrency trading platform.
-As opposed to the traditional Coinbase brokerage service, which simplifies buying cryptocurrencies at a premium, Coinbase pro is aimed at more experienced users.
+Formerly known as GDAX, Coinbase Advanced is a cryptocurrency trading platform.
+As opposed to the traditional Coinbase brokerage service, which simplifies buying cryptocurrencies at a premium, Coinbase Advanced is aimed at more experienced users.

-Coinbase pro allows users to trade several cryptocurrencies including BTC, ETH, LTC, BCH and ZRX.
-Fees are considerably lower than the brokerage service and there are advanced trading options as well.
-You can read our full Coinbase pro review here.
+Coinbase Advance allows users to trade several cryptocurrencies, including BTC, ETH, LTC, BCH, and many more.
+Fees are considerably lower than the brokerage service, and there are advanced trading options as well.

-In 2018 Coinbase launched their independant mobile wallet for iOS and Android.
-The wallet stores the private keys on the user’s device and only they have access to the funds.
-This brings Coinbase full circle as it started out as a wallet, transitioned to an exchange only (claiming that they are not a wallet) and now they are offering wallet services again.
+In 2017, Coinbase launched its independent mobile wallet for iOS and Android.
+The wallet stores the private keys on the user’s device, so only they have access to the funds.
+This brings Coinbase full circle since it started out as a wallet, transitioned to an exchange only, and then began offering wallet services again.

-Coinbase supplies online merchants with the ability to accept cryptocurrencies on their website via a dedicated plugin.
-The plugin is supported by some of the biggest CMS (content management system) around such as Shopify, Magento and WooCommerce.
+Coinbase supplies online merchants with the ability to accept cryptocurrencies on their websites via a dedicated plugin.
+The plugin is supported by some of the biggest CMS (content management systems) around, such as Shopify, Jumpseller, Primer, and WooCommerce.